ruby/www.ruby-lang.org/en/community/weblogs/index.md

 A few notable blogs stand out for the frequency and immediacy of their updates.

-* [**Ruby Weekly**][ruby-weekly]: Although more of a newsletter than a blog, Ruby Weekly is a distillation of the most interesting Ruby articles and news each week.
 * [**DEV Ruby Tag**][dev-ruby-tag] is the collection of all posts tagged Ruby within the DEV Community.
 DEV is a network of thousands of software developers who blog about and discuss code.